MGIS-UMN/GIS5577_week4/README.md

 # GIS 5577 Week 4
-This repository contains the Open Office lecture
+This repository contains all the information you will need.

 ### Purpose (Database Design)
 1. Normalized vs Denormalized Tables